 OK, so lets go see the future!
-Click the mouse once on the increase time speed button
+Click the mouse once on the increase time speed button.

 Not a whole lot seems to happen.
-However, take a look at the clock at the top-left of the screen.
+However, take a look at the clock in the status bar.
 You should see the time going by faster than a normal clock!
 Click the button a second time.
 Now the time is going by faster than before.
 If it's night time, you might also notice that the stars have started to move slightly across the sky.
 If it's daytime you might be able to see the sun moving (but it's less apparent than the movement of the stars).
 Increase the rate at which time passes again by clicking on the button a third time.
-Now time is really flying!
+Now time is really

 Let time move on at this fast speed for a little while.
 Notice how the stars move across the sky.
 If you wait a little while, you'll see the Sun rising and setting.
-It's a bit like one of those time-lapse movies except there are no clouds.
+It's a bit like a time-lapse movie.
 Stellarium not only allows for moving forward through time - you can go backwards too!